vkprakaz/kibanaDiscover1/public/application/angular/context/NOTES.md

-# Discover Context App Implementation Notes
+# Orderview Context App Implementation Notes

 The implementation of this app is intended to exhibit certain desirable properties by adhering to a set of *principles*.
 This document aims to explain